 The Southwestern Association of Episcopal Schools (SAES) is a member in good standing of the National Association of Independent School (NAIS) Commission on Accreditation.
 It has voluntarily agreed to abide by the Commission's Criteria for Effective Independent School Practices and to submit to a thorough review and evaluation of its accreditation standards, criteria, and procedures.
 SAES is recognized by state agencies in Texas (TEPSAC) and Oklahoma (OPSAC) and by the eleven Episcopal dioceses within sic states served by SAES.

-Establish Trinity Episcopal School as a premier educational institution emphasizing high academic standards, spirituality, and personal development of each student within a caring Christian environment.
+Trinity Episcopal School strives to create and maintain an educational environment emphasizing the high academic standards, spirituality, and personal growth of each student within a Christian environment.

 Trinity Episcopal School empowers students to reach their full potential in a Christian environment.